melliott7264/readme-generator/Readme.md

 ## Usage

 After all the prerequisites have been installed above, type "node index" on the command line to run the program.
 Make sure you are in the directory where the index.js file is located.
 Follow all the prompts to provide all the information requested.
 At the end,  a README.md file will be created in the ./dist folder.

-Note: There is a large .mov file embedded below using HTML5 that walks through the entire readme creation process using this app.
-You will have to download the entire repository to view it on your local system.
-This file is too big for GitHub to play it.
+A video demostration of the application is given below.
+Note:  This is a large file and may not be visable from within GitHub.

-<video width="800" src = "./ScreenRecording.mov" controls></video>
+<video width="800" src="./readmeScreencast.mp4" type="video/mp4" controls></video>

 ## Credits